ToyotaInfoTech/RAMN/docs/ctf_writeups.rst

 .. code-block:: text

-	Many tools consider a CAN frame consists of arbitration, control, and data fields.
+	Many tools consider that a CAN frame consists of arbitration, control, and data fields.
 	ID 0x607 thinks they should check some more.

 The challenge prompt suggests that there is a "forgotten field" not displayed by most CAN tools such as candump.